 You might get a $1,200 check in the mail.

-On Wednesday night, the U.S. Senate passed the third and largest coronavirus (COVID-19) legislative package: a $2 trillion bill that contains coronavirus response resources for medical facilities, states, and cities; business grants and loans; corporate bailouts (and some oversight of those corporate bailouts); and direct payments to most Americans.
+On Wednesday night, the U.S. Senate passed the CARES Act, the third and largest coronavirus (COVID-19) legislative package: a $2 trillion bill that contains coronavirus response resources for medical facilities, states, and cities; business grants and loans; corporate bailouts (and some oversight of those corporate bailouts); and direct payments to most Americans.

 The House is expected to pass the bill by voice vote on Friday morning.